 - Update ‘Product Gallery Images, Featured Images’ using the media library.

 - Search and delete posts.
-For example – delete all test posts.
+For example – delete all test posts in bulk.

 - Copy information between posts